La-Programmer/event_management_system/README.md

 ## Start the project using the following steps

 1. Start redis in a different shell using the command  below
    ```
    redis-server
    ```

-2. Start celery in a different shell using the command below
+2. Start celery in a different shell
    ```
    celery -A v1.api.celery_app worker --loglevel INFO
    ```

-3. Start the application by running the bash script 'run_flask_app' using the following command
+3. Start the application by running the bash script 'run_flask_app' using
    ```
    ./run_flask_app
    ```

-## Run unit tests using the following steps
+## Run Unit Tests:

-The project contains using unit tests, and they can be ran using the following steps
+To run unit Tests you shold first:

 1. Start redis and celery using the commands in the previous steps above

-2. Run tests using the bash script 'run_test' using the following command
+2. Run tests using the bash script 'run_test' using:
    ```
    ./run_test
    ```

-There are 53 test and all tests should pass.